-I currently sit on the steering group for the Royal College of Physicians (RCP) 2020 exhibition about doctors and death.
+I sat on the steering group for the Royal College of Physicians (RCP) 2020 exhibition about doctors and death; exhibition postponed due to the COVID-19 pandemic.
 I have previously facilitated public-facing events about death and dying, including death cafes, seminar series, knowledge exchange events, and conferences.

 In my capacity as a researcher, I maintain several external collaborations with other academics and healthcare professionals.
 Current collaborations include: